19 Eligible Conditions-New Mexico Medical Cannabis Program

 Once you are enrolled in the Medical Cannabis Program, an ID card will be issued to you.
 Albuquerque Integrative Medicine (AIM) does not provide you with an ID card.
 Cards are issued by the state.
 We serve as one of the two physicians you will need signatures from to complete your application to the New Mexico Medical Cannabis Program.

-For additional information about the New Mexico Medical Cannabis program, please visit their FAQ page.
+For additional information about the New Mexico Medical Cannabis program, please visit their website.

 At Albuquerque Integrative Medicine, we will conduct an examination and sign your certification form the same day as your appointment—no waiting, no worrying.